Monday, November 25, 2024

 Prepping the ProgRock 2

-Using the ProgRock 2 is pretty easy: It has a micro-USB connector onboard and when plugged into a computer, it can appear as a serial port.
-Using a serial terminal program - like PUTTY - one simply enters the frequency, to the nearest 1 Hz, hit the "S" key to save it to memory and you are done.
+Using the ProgRock 2 is pretty easy: It has a micro-USB connector onboard and when plugged into a computer, it can appear as a serial port - refer to the manual for the appropriate driver.
+Using a serial terminal program - like PUTTY - one simply enters the frequency, to the nearest 1 Hz, hit the "S" key to save it to memory and you are pretty much done.
+The ProgRock will allow the output of more than one frequency if needed (the manual has more detail) but we will be using output #1, which is also the one into which we'd program the needed frequency, setting the others to zero (e.g. "off").

 Figure 2: